How to Understand Your Property Tax Statement

 To calculate your taxes, you'll be charged a tax rate, which is typically a percentage, though it can be a mill levy which is expressed in mils.
 One mill is one dollar per 1,000 dollars of assessed value.

 Keep in mind, to compute your tax or mill rate, you might have a whole list of governmental entities that need money.
 So one place could have a low tax or mill rate, but in the next town over the tax or mill rate could be much higher.

 To calculate your property taxes, simply take your home’s assessed value and multiply it by the tax rate percentage or mill levy.

 The county treasurer is responsible for mailing and collecting the property taxes.
 Each year, the treasurer sends the property tax bills to taxpayers after January 1.

-Most often, homeowners pay a little extra on their mortgage each month to cover property taxes.
+Most often, homeowners pay a little extra on their mortgage each month to cover property taxes (see your property tax statement).
 Your lender will keep that money in an escrow account until it’s time to make a payment.